Voice Therapy for Singers

 Singers have unique voice therapy needs.
 Not only are singers often professional voice users and rely on their voice for income, but they use their instrument differently depending on what style or venue they are singing.
 As a result, traditional voice therapy is not often sufficient for singers and they require a more thorough understanding of their instrument to fully meet their needs in therapy.

-At TASC, our speech-language pathologist is a professional singer who has experience researching and teaching the anatomy and physiology of the voice, teaching singing and coaching techniques, teaching masterclasses and lectures throughout Southwestern Ontario, and of course, providing voice therapy to singers from a wide variety of styles.
+At TASC, our speech-language pathologist is a professional singer who has experience in laryngeal massage, researching and teaching the anatomy and physiology of the voice, teaching singing and coaching techniques, teaching masterclasses and lectures throughout Southwestern Ontario, and of course, providing voice therapy to singers from a wide variety of styles.

 Common concerns of singers who seek voice therapy include (but are not limited to):

 Vocal node or vocal polyp prevention and rehabilitation